Sampan

-A sampan is a relatively flat-bottomed Chinese and Malay wooden boat.
+A sampan is a relatively flat-bottomed wooden boat found in East, Southeast, and South Asia.
+It is possibly of Chinese or Austronesian origin.
 Some sampans include a small shelter on board and may be used as a permanent habitation on inland waters.
 The design closely resembles Western hard chine boats like the scow or punt.
 Sampans are generally used for transportation in coastal areas or rivers and are often used as traditional fishing boats.
 It is unusual for a sampan to sail far from land, as they do not have the means to survive rough weather.

-Some think that "sampan" is the Cantonese pronunciation of the Chinese word 舢舨, or "shan-ban" in "Pinyin" (standard) pronunciation).
-Of the two characters, "舢" (shan, literally "mountain-like") means ocean-going large ship, and "舨" (ban, literally "return") means small boat for shuttling between the ship and shore.
-Since the small boat is necessary for the big ship where deep water port was not available, it became one word meaning "the small boat for the big ship".
-Later it was generalized for small flat-bed boats.

-Others think that the word "sampan" is derived from the original Cantonese term sāam báan (三板), literally "three planks", but this is likely to be a folk etymology.
+It is sometimes claimed that the word "sampan" is derived from the Cantonese term sāam báan (三板), literally "three planks", but this is likely to be a false etymology.
+A possible Austronesian origin of the word has been suggested, as it is attested in an Old Malay inscription from 684 CE.